siddheshghule/springboot-rest/README.md

 # Digital Hotel Administration
+Digital Hotel Administration is a backend application, having 6 entities
+Operations:
+Admin : Add, Delete, Update, and get all and specific entry with encryption of password Site, Address: Similar operations as Admin, with different fields.
+Site and Address have 1 to many realtionship, so address fields are saved along with site details.
+Customer: Add, Delete, Update customers details and Get their information.
-Digital Hotel Administration is a backend application, having 6 entities (Admin, Site, Address, Customer, Beverage and Food), each of them performing data persisting and retrieving operations, using different tools.
+Beverage and Food: Add, Update, Delete and Get Information each of them performing data persisting and retrieving operations, using tools like springboot and jpa.
+To get the structure of the data please refer to swagger-ui, by following steps mentioned in ## Running the Application

 ## Getting Started